twse/random-stuff/README.md

 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` with the second word replaced with your actual file having a list.
 5. Commit changes via `git commit -a -m "message"` replaced with your own message.
 6. Login as the current owner (see module info below) to push changes.
-7. View the Mozilla credits list to change the last updated date (American style) and add the entries.
+7. View the Mozilla credits list to change the last updated date and add the entries.

 **GitHub web interface** - Do this only when logged in as the current owner in the module info below.
 They won't receive emails when everyone is added - this will see the message in the log.
 1. In the `mozilla/community-data` repository, go to the `credits` directory, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Copy names from Mozilla-related websites such as translation projects.
 3. Enter any commit message or use the default message.
 4. Use the default option which commits directly to `master`.
-5. View the Mozilla credits list to change the last updated date (American style) and add the entries.
+5. View the Mozilla credits list to change the last updated date and add the entries.

 ### One name
 **Command line** - You won't receive any emails when your name is added - this will see your name, email and citation in the log.